kyoungerman/Maze-Game/README.md

----NOTE: This project is an incomplete version of the Final Product.
+---NOTE: This project is an incomplete version of the final product.
 The final version has been lost, as I do not have access to the repository any more.---

 This project was written as a group, in Java, using Eclipse, for COSC 3015: Software Design